Performance and Priorities

 Upstream emissions

-The Trust is in the process of further understanding the Scope 3 emissions profile associated with its value chain.
-The responsible entity for the Trust is 100 per cent owned by Wesfarmers.
-The responsible entity seconds employees from Wesfarmers, as such business-related travel and emissions relating to employee commuting incurred by the responsible entity are reported by Wesfarmers.
+The Responsible Entities of the Group are 100 per cent owned by Wesfarmers.
+Employees from Wesfarmers are seconded to the responsible entity and, as such, business-related travel and emissions relating to employee commuting incurred by the responsible entity are reported by Wesfarmers.

 Downstream emissions